-According to a study, dog people and cat people are as different as the species they prefer.
-The study interviewed 4500 people and discovered that those who classified themselves as a “dog person” were more pleasant, conscientious and outgoing.
-Those who identified themselves as a “cat person” were more open to experience but more neurotic.
+According to a study, dog people and cat people are as different in the species they prefer.
+The study interviewed 4500 people and discovered that those who classified themselves as a “dog person” were more pleasant, conscientious, and outgoing.
+Those who identified themselves as “cat person” were more open to experience but more neurotic.

 “There are three or four papers that look at personality differences between dog and cat people, with probably the strongest study being an online survey of four and a half thousand people conducted out of the US”, said Dr. Pauleen Bennett in an interview with HuffPost Australia.

 Dogs demand more work than cats.
 Does it mean that the dog person is by nature more willing to work harder at relationships?
 As it’s widely known, cats live longer than dogs.
 Does this mean that the cat person is someone you can trust for a long-term commitment?

 The total number of interviewees was 4,565.
 Out of these 4,565 people, 2,088 or 45,7% reported being a dog person, while 527 people reported being a cat person.
 Moreover, 1,264 people said they were both a dog and a cat person, and 686 indicated to be neither a dog nor a cat person.
 The analysis shows that when people are given free choice, only 50% of them would identify themselves as a cat or a dog person.

 Dog people are extroverted